BrunoSMendes89/BrunoSMendes89/README.md

 ## Hi, I’m Bruno Mendes
 - 👀 I’m interested in improve my skills on development.
-- 🌱 I’m backend Java Developer but I know something about frontend as HTML and CSS, for example.
+- 🌱 I’m backend Java Developer, however I know something about frontend as HTML and CSS, for example.
-- 💞️ I’m looking for a chance to learn more.
-- 📫 You can contact-me on my LinkedIn.
+- 📫 You can contact me on my LinkedIn.

 <div>
   <a href="https://github.com/BrunoSMendes89">